-KDE Accelerated Placement in Primary Program (5 year olds)
+KDE Accelerated Placement in Primary Program (5-year-olds)

 Under KRS 158.031, school districts may advance a student through the primary program when it is in the best educational interest of the student.
 A student who is at least five years of age, but less than six years of age, may be classified as other than a kindergarten student for the purpose of funding if the student is determined to have acquired the academic and social skills taught in kindergarten.
 Eligibility for accelerated placement is based upon a school team review of multiple sources of information about the child, and the review must include anecdotal records, student work samples, including evidence of self-reflection, and standardized test results (702 KAR 7:125).
 Local board approval is also required.
 Districts must complete and submit this form to KDE for approval in order to receive full funding.
-Please be advised that all data required for determination of accelerated placement of this student is subject to an audit by the Kentucky Department of Education.
+Please be advised that all data required for determination of accelerated placement of this student is subject to an audit by KDE.

 District: Date:

 Student Name: Date of Birth:

-District Contact: District Contact Role:
+District Contact: ) Distr rict Contact Role:

-Email: Phone:
+Email: ] Phon ie:

-Accelera ted Placement Requirem ents
+Accelera ted Placement Requ uire ments

 1. Team Membership

-Name Role Teacher, Parent, Psychologist, Principal, District Specialist Early Childhood Expertise (Must identify at least one member with knowledge of early childhood)
+Name Role Teacher, Parent, Psycholog Principal, District Specia Early Childhood Expertise (Must identify at least one member with knowledge of early childhood)

 2. List of Data Sources

-Source (Must include All Three Sources) Used?
+Source (Must include all three sources) Used?
 Summary (Identify and explain data sources reviewed)

 Anecdotal Records Yes / No

-Student Work Samples, including evidence of self-reflection Yes / No
+Student Work Samples (Including evidence of self-reflection) Yes / No

 Standardized Test Results Yes / No

-3. List of All Individuals Who Subm itted Data Sources Name Role What Data Submitted?
-4. Data Needed To Create a Pupil At ttendance Record SSID: Birthdate: Hispanic (yes or no): Student Name: Gender: Race: School where student is enrolled: Attendance Course (student roster): zeneer miere stadent is emoned.
-The state (state (state to steet).
-5. Approval by Local Board of Educ ation Attach copy of local board minutes sho owing approval of accelerated placement for child identified on this form
+3. List of All Individuals Who Submitted Da ta Sources

+Name Role What Data Submitted?

+4. Data Needed to Create a Pupil Attendance Record SSID: Birthdate: Hispanic (yes or no): Student Name: Gender: Race: School Where Student Is Enrolled: Attendance Course (student roster): 5.
+Approval by Local Board of Education Attach copy of local board minutes showing approval of accelerated placement for child identified on this form.